We’re Glad You’re Here

-By taking a seat at the table with us at the Colorado State University College of Agricultural Sciences, you are a part of a global community of change-makers.
-We are proud to have you as our students and hope the College of Agricultural Sciences will become your second home during your time at Colorado State University.
+You are now part of a global community of change-makers in the College of Agricultural Sciences.
+We are proud to have you as our students and hope our College will become your second home during your time at Colorado State University.
 We want you to achieve your personal and educational goals, all while feeling comfortable, happy, and appreciated.

 Come Take Your Seat

-We are a diverse group of globally-minded faculty, staff, and students working on complex issues impacting our world.
-Our goal is to ensure you feel welcomed and supported so you get the best educational experience possible.
-We are glad you have joined our team at the College of Agricultural Sciences.
+We are a diverse group of ambitious faculty, staff, and students working on complex issues impacting our world.
+We intend to ensure you feel welcomed and supported so you can focus on reaching your educational goals.

 Student Organizations, Jobs, and Internships